StartupsPoleEmploi/labonneboite/README.md

 ## Single-ROME vs Multi-ROME search

 The company search on the frontend only allows searching for a single ROME (a.k.a. rome_code).
-However, historically the API allowed for multi-ROME search.
-This is no longer the case as of mid-2017, and the three reasons why we dropped support for multi-ROME search are:
-- so that frontend and API behaviors are as similar as possible.
-- tailoring search results to the requested rome_code adds some complexity and would be quite difficult to generalize to a multi-ROME search.
-- nobody was actually using API multi-ROME search anyway.
+However, the API allows for multi-ROME search, both when sorting by distance and by score.

 ## Load testing (API+Frontend)